Jessica Adair

-Jessica Elizabeth Adair (born December 19, 1986) is an American professional basketball player who played most recently for the Minnesota Lynx in the WNBA.
-Adair is currently playing for the Townsville Fire in the Australian WNBL.
+Jessica Elizabeth Adair (born December 19, 1986) is an American former professional basketball player who played for the Minnesota Lynx of the Women's National Basketball Association (WNBA).

 Personal

 Born December 19, 1986 in Washington, D.C.
 Her full name is Jessica Elizabeth Adair (pronounced 'AY-dare').
 She is the daughter of Angela Monica Adair.
 Her twin sister, Jazmine, also played at George Washington.
 She majored in criminal justice.

 College career

 Averaged 12.7 points, 6.6 rebounds and 1.4 blocks per game over her four-year career at George Washington.
 A three-time All-Atlantic First Team selection.
 Completed her career ranked 11th on GW's career scoring list (1,475 points), 7th in career rebounds (770 rebounds) and 5th in career blocks (161 blocks).
 Led the Colonials in scoring (13.7 ppg), rebounding (7.4 rpg), blocks (1.7 bpg), steals (1.1 spg) and field goal percentage (.584) her senior year.
 Finalist for USA Basketball's 2007 Pan Am Games squad.
 Helped GW advance to the NCAA Tournament in both 2006 and 2007, and registered a 15-point, 21-rebound outing in the first-round victory over Boise State during her sophomore season (March 17, 2007).